rapidfort/community-images/README.md

 ![Demo][demo]

-RapidFort scans your Docker containers, looks for unused code and vulnerabilities, and lets you delete everything you don’t need.
-It’s a simple command line tool that’s part of [RapidFort](https://rapidfort.com), our commercial product.
+RapidFort scans your Docker containers, looks for unused code and vulnerabilities and lets you delete everything you don’t need.
+It’s a simple command-line tool part of [RapidFort](https://rapidfort.com), our commercial product.

 ## What containers are supported?

-We’ve optimized and hardened some of the most popular container images available on Docker Hub and are making them available to the community.
+We’ve optimized and hardened some of the most popular container images on Docker Hub and are making them available to the community.

 | Repository                        | RapidFort Image                                | View Report                     |  Status    |
 |-----------------------------------| ------------------------------------------     | ------------------------------- | --------   |